Top Bridesmaid Etiquette Questions You'll Have

-A. Technically, the head table is boy/girl -- starting with the best man next to the bride and the maid of honor next to the groom.
-But you don't have to do it that way -- you could put the women on the bride's side and men on the groom's, or let everyone sit wherever they want.
+A. Technically, the head table is boy/girl—starting with the best man next to the bride and the maid of honor next to the groom.
+But you don't have to do it that way.
+You could put the women on the bride's side and men on the groom's, or let everyone sit wherever they want—just don't forget to factor in everyone's plus-ones.
 Young children in the wedding usually sit with their parents at another table.

 Q. I asked my future sister-in-law to be one of my bridesmaids, and she gave me a very vague answer.
 How can I nicely encourage her to answer now?
 How should I handle her saying "no"?

 A. Sounds like your sister-in-law-to-be is not enthusiastic about the prospect of being in your wedding.
-This does not mean she's evil, and you shouldn't feel slighted.
+This doesn't mean she holds anything against you, and you shouldn't feel slighted.
 Maybe the two of you don't know each other very well yet, or maybe she would feel better being with her own family on the wedding day instead of with your close female friends and relatives.
 Just call her and tell her that you're ordering the dresses now, and if she's not comfortable with the idea of being a bridesmaid, you understand.
 She'll probably be relieved to know you're not angry.

 Q. What is the proper order in which to line up your bridesmaids and groomsmen?
-I was under the impression that you have them in the order of who is important in your life.
+I was under the impression that you have them in the order of who's important in your life.
 Someone else said you put them in order by height.

 A. This can get sticky.
-Do the height thing only if you care about that sort of thing for the pictures, etc. That might save you some grief.
+Do the height thing only if you care about that sort of thing for the pictures (although your photographer can position everyone to look great even if they're out of height order).
+That might save you some grief.
 If you go the other route, though, handle the "you're important to me" approach with care.
 You don't want to ruffle anyone's feathers.
 Maybe arrange the girls in order of how long you have known each bridesmaid: family first, then friends, and so on.
 But you see how even this plan has the potential to hurt feelings.
-Maybe the best thing to do is let your attendants decide the order among themselves.
+Maybe the best thing to do is let your coordinator or the attendants themselves decide the order.

 Q. When selecting bridesmaids' attire, what is the proper etiquette?

-A. There's no real etiquette on how much a bride should involve her bridesmaids in the choosing of dresses, but the more input you allow them the better.
-It's important for your maids to like the dresses and to feel comfortable.
-Either round up the bridesmaids and try to collectively agree on a style and shade.
-Or talk to each bridesmaid separately, and ask for her preference.
-On the first shopping trip, you may want to take just her maid of honor along to scout things out.
+A. There's no real etiquette on how much a bride should involve her bridesmaids in the choosing of dresses, but the more input you allow them, the better.
+It's important for your gals to like the dresses and feel comfortable.
+Either round up the bridesmaids and try to collectively agree on a style and shade, or talk to each bridesmaid separately and ask for her preference.
+On the first shopping trip, you may want to take just your maid of honor along to scout things out.
 Then, when you narrow it down to a few styles, bring in the rest of the crew to try on the dresses and give opinions.

 Q. Is it okay for bridesmaids to wear a dress that's similar to the bride's?

 A. Not only is it okay, some people would argue that it's absolutely necessary.
-No matter what the bride and her bridesmaids wear, the dress designs and styles should complement each other.
-Bridesmaid dresses that are too different end up looking bizarre.
+No matter what the bride and her bridesmaids wear, the dress designs, styles and formality should complement each other.
+Bridesmaid dresses that are too different can end up looking odd in photos.

 Q. Do my attendants have to pay for their own bridesmaids dresses?

-A. Bridesmaids are generally expected to pay for their own wedding-day ensemble (shoes and jewelry included).
-Talk to your bridesmaids individually about any financial concerns, and tactfully work out a solution that suits both of you -- maybe you will pay for half or all of the cost, or you can set up a payment plan.
+A. Bridesmaids are generally expected to pay for their own wedding-day ensemble (shoes and jewelry included, unless you're planning on gifting those).
+Talk to your bridesmaids individually about any financial concerns, and tactfully work out a solution that suits both of you—maybe you'll pay for half or all of the cost, or you can set up a payment plan.
 Above all, try to choose a dress that's reasonably priced, or consider letting your maids choose their own gown.
-Give some color/style requirements (i.e., black and ankle length), and ask them to show you the dress for final approval (just in case it's a little too risque for grandma's taste).
+Give some color/style requirements (black and ankle-length, for example), and ask them to show you the dress for final approval (just in case it's a little too risque for your taste).